isovector/sandymaguire.me/we-can-solve-this/posts/2017-12-30-showing-me-the-way.markdown

 more importantly, the fire I need in my soul to make it happen.
 Her hunger for more reawakened mine, and for that, I'll be eternally grateful.

+Expect a post early next year detailing the exact plan for how this is all going to cash out.
+I've got some uncomfortably exciting things in the pipeline.

+---

 I'll leave you with a quote that I like:

 > I never liked jazz music because jazz music doesn't resolve.
 But I was outside